fiseni/fiseni.github.io/_posts/2023-11-25-soft-delete.markdown

 ## Applying soft delete

 EF Core is under active development and many new features have been added with each new version.
 I'll provide not only the final implementation but also its evolution over time.
-With each new version, I've been updating the soft-delete implementation to account for the new features and changes in EF Core.
+With each new version, we had to update the soft-delete implementation to account for the new features and changes in EF Core.

 ### Option 1
 In the beginning, this was simple.
 We loop through all the deleted items in the tracker and update the state to `Modified`.